matthewjwoodruff/summaries/smo.md

 They made some very familiar looking shaded-rectangle figures.
 They used the EvA2 optimization framework.
 EvA2 is [http://www.ra.cs.uni-tuebingen.de/software/EvA2/introduction.html].
-Not surprisingly, they wrote it.
+Not surprisingly, their colleagues wrote it.
 It's Java-based, has a number of SO and MO optimizers built in.
 Docs, and presumably the framework, written Marcel Kronfeld under Prof. Dr. Andreas Zell.